-This chapter seems relevant to the aims of Section H3(i) from the 2017 CICM Primary Syllabus, which expects the exam candidate to "describe ... tubular function".
+This chapter seems relevant to the aims of Section H1(iii) from the 2023 CICM Primary Syllabus, which expects the exam candidate to "describe ... tubular function".
 It only exists because, following from the chapter on glomerular filtration, it seemed reasonable to move on to the proximal tubule, as a part a logical sequence of works which could now probably be loosely characterised as Alices' Adventures Through the Uriniferous Tubules.
 This chapter is somewhat superfluous from an exam perspective, as the CICM examiners don't seem to care what happens in the proximal tubule, and so these tidbits of information are offered here in the same "make of it what you will" spirit as the rest of Deranged Physiology.

 Of all the irrelevant tidbits, the most valuable bits of tid are as follows: